 In Málaga, Semana Santa is celebrated with religious and military parades accompanied by music, inviting incense and floral scents, as well as lots of color and cheer.

-Although Easter celebrations in Málaga are of huge proportions, it’s Seville‘s Semana Santa that has crossed the boundaries becoming a world-famous event.
-During the Holy Week, the gorgeous Andalusian capital comes to life with thousands of pilgrims that gather here from all corners of the world to witness the city’s extravagant pasos.
+Although Easter celebrations in Málaga are of huge proportions, it’s Seville‘s Semana Santa that has transcended the country’s frontiers becoming a world-famous event.
+During the Holy Week, the gorgeous Andalusian capital comes to life with thousands of pilgrims who gather here from all corners of the world to witness the city’s extravagant pasos.

 A paso is an enormous float adorned with life-size wooden statues of biblical characters, designed especially for religious processions.
 In Seville, these are considered genuine artistic masterpieces, some of them dating back as far as the 16th century.
 Each movable float belongs to a brotherhood, or cofradia (there are over 50 in Seville), and has its own distinctive characteristics.
 A common feature, however, is the team of costaleros who convey the pasos on their necks and shoulders through the crowded streets.

 This tense and solemn atmosphere changes dramatically on Easter Sunday (Domingo de Resurrección), when the news of the Resurrection of Christ brings plenty of joy and excitement among locals.
-Lively, colorful parades replace the sober processions; the floats are festooned with flowers; the weighty silence is expelled by exultant music; and people indulge themselves in all kinds of traditional sweets and pastries such as torrijas (slices of bread soaked in milk and eggs, and fried in olive oil) and pestihos.
+Lively, colorful parades replace the sober processions; the floats are festooned with flowers; the weighty silence is expelled by exultant music; and people indulge themselves in all kinds of traditional sweets and pastries such as torrijas (slices of bread soaked in milk and eggs, and fried in olive oil) and pestiños (Andalusian honey-glazed pastries fried in olive oil).

 Semana Santa in Castile and León